ashleefv/ApplNumComp/L10 Python and MATLAB Plotting.md

 # **Lesson 10: Python and MATLAB Plotting**

-This lesson introduces methods and commands for 2D and 3D plotting in ?Python and MATLAB, as well as how to use them.
+This lesson introduces methods and commands for 2D and 3D plotting in Python and MATLAB, as well as how to use them.

 ### **Introductory videos**
  * [Plotting Examples](https://www.youtube.com/watch?v=Pykrn0DpesA&feature=emb_title&ab_channel=AshleeN.FordVersypt)